lizmat/raku-all-modules/jonathanstowe/JSON-Name/README.md

 ## Installation

-Assuming you have a working Rakudo Perl 6 installation you should be able to install this with *panda* :
+Assuming you have a working Rakudo Perl 6 installation you should be able to install this with *zef* :

     # From the source directory

-    panda install .
+    zef install .

     # Remote installation

-    panda install JSON::Name
+    zef install JSON::Name

-This should work equally well with *zef* but I haven't tested it.

 ## Support